Paddle, explore, forage, taste and generally immerse (but hopefully not submerge!) yourself in the stunning edible landscape of South-West Scotland…

 - All equipment including kayaks, paddling gear, tents, sleeping mats/bags, and dry bags is included in the price

-- Fully catered to a very high level using wild ingredients we will gather along the way, plus lots that have been pre-prepared and brought along, plus other hyper-local ingredients such as cheeses, smoked fish/meat etc – a chance to taste the finest food SW Scotland has to offer (all dietary requirements can be catered for).
+- Fully catered to a very high level using wild ingredients we will gather along the way, plus lots that have been pre-foraged/prepared and brought along, plus other hyper-local ingredients such as cheeses, smoked fish/meat etc – a chance to taste the finest food SW Scotland has to offer (all dietary requirements can be catered for).

 - Identification, harvesting, medicinal/bushcraft uses and wild cookery of seaweeds and coastal plants, with Scotland’s only full-time foraging instructor.

 - Instruction in safe sea kayaking from highly qualified instructors.

 - Maximum group size on this trip is 8 clients, with a minimum of 1 paddle guide to every 4 clients, plus a foraging guide

 - Foraged cocktails, campfire cookery and wild feasting – a chance to fully imbibe a stunning marine landscape.

 - Suitable for novice paddlers with reasonable fitness and who are at ease outdoors (see below for more detail) – full sea kayaking kit, camp gear and tuition are included in the price.
 Also suitable for more experienced kayakers wanting to learn more about coastal foraging.
 The paddling guide will contact you to discuss your experience etc before your booking is confirmed.